Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 13) Only Corporation Personnel who spawn with weapons or are within the team defined as the "Engineering Department" may manipulate, manage, and store all mineral resources.

-*a) High Command personnel within each stated departmental authority may set forth internal policies regarding manipulation, management, and storage of mineral resources, within reason.*
+*a) Engineering Personnel internally ranking Core Branch Manager and above may set forth internal policies regarding manipulation, management, and storage of mineral resources, within reason.*

 *b) Personnel listed above may terminate personnel beneath in command as listed in Article 2, Section 3 violating this clause within reason.*